Building Community Across What Divides Us

 Sister Maureen Connolly, SSSF, AKA Marvelous Maureen, served as the Omaha Local Coordinator from 2009 until her passing in 2020.

-Her passionate leadership, indomitable spirit and tireless commitment to AVP strengthened our group and served as a guide for over a decade of challenges and celebrations.
+Her passionate leadership, indomitable spirit and tireless commitment to AVP strengthened our group and served as a guide through challenges and celebrations.

-As a volunteer-based prison program, Omaha AVP facilitators and volunteers promote ways to find the power within all of us to seek a peaceful rather than a violent solution in ourselves and our opponent.
+As a volunteer-led prison and community based proogram, Omaha AVP facilitators and volunteers promote ways to find the power within all of us to seek a peaceful rather than a violent solution in ourselves and our opponent.

-Currently Omaha AVP serves men in the Community Correction Center – Omaha (CCC-O).
-These men are at the end of their sentences, starting their transition back into their communities,finding jobs and spending more time with families and loved ones.
+Currently, Omaha AVP serves men in the Community Correction Center – Omaha (CCC-O), a high-trust, low security Nebrska Department of Correctional Services facility.
+Individuals residing at CCC-O are at the end of their sentences, starting their transition back into their communities and families.
+They are attending classes, finding jobs and going shopping, and spending time in the community with their families once again.

-To aid in this process of reentry into the community, Omaha AVP offers a weekly meeting in CCC-O to discuss topics related to nonviolence, relationships, forgiveness and more.
-Additionally, we offer monthly community outings to model how to succeed as a returning citizen.
+To aid in this process of community reintegration, Omaha AVP offers a weekly gatherings at CCC-O to discuss topics related to nonviolence, relationships, forgiveness and more.
+Additionally, we offer monthly community reintegration field trips to events such as the opera, symphony, museums, conferences and community discussions.
+Reintegration into the community is a gradual process.
+AVP field trips opportunities offer models of how to succeed as a returning citizen.
 All participation is voluntary.

-AVP Nebraska, serving the Lincoln area, has been active in Lincoln, NE for several decades.
-It is the sister chapter to Omaha AVP, sharing training, ideas and support.
+AVP Nebraska serves the Lincoln, NE area.
+It starting in the early 2000's through the vision of Mama Marge Schlitt. it's a sister chapter to Omaha AVP, sharing training, ideas and support.

 AVP USA maintains a list of upcoming in-person and online workshops across the nation.
 Contact them to find an opportunity near you.